33 Best Things to do in Skudeneshavn and Karmoy

 Tall ships, wooden boats and pleasure yachts fill the harbour to the brim.

-Local artisans display their wares and give demonstrations of handicrafts that have been passed down through the ages.
-Concerts, food trucks and a feeling of general merriment invade the old town.
+Local artisans display their wares and demonstrate handicrafts that have been passed down through the ages.
+Concerts, food trucks, and a feeling of general merriment invade the old town.

 [Note: 2024 Skudeneshavn Festival from July 4th to 7th July 2024]